-But there is terminology used in the professions of architecture and design and there are explanations as to why a space appeals to you.
+Interior design, architecture and art are all visual fields and the language we use to describe such things is often subjective.
+But there is terminology used in the professions of architecture and design, and there are explanations as to why a space may appeal to you.
 It’s not only a matter of personal taste or the styles you’ve been exposed to, though that has a lot to do with it too.
-It’s also because it employs principles and elements of design that we as individuals are naturally attracted to, somewhat like the attraction we feel towards water and fire.
+It’s also because it employs elements and principles of interior design that we as individuals are naturally attracted to, somewhat like the attraction we feel towards water and fire.

 There are many ways to increase the feeling of spaciousness in a space such as keeping furniture and accessories to a minimum; using small scale furniture and textile patterns; selecting colors that are cool and light with little or no contrast; placing furniture close to and paralleling walls; use of windows; and using mirrors to create reflected space.

-Vertical lines evoke feelings of formality and aspirations.
-Horizontal lines are restful and informal and are often used in contemporary designs; diagonal lines are active and dynamic and suggest upward or downward movement; small curved lines are playful; and wide, horizontal curves suggest gentle, relaxed movement.
+Lines evoke feelings of formality and aspirations.
+Horizontal lines are restful and informal and are often used in contemporary designs; diagonal lines are active and dynamic and suggest upward or downward movement, small, curved lines are playful; and wide, horizontal curves suggest gentle, relaxed movement.
 Line is seen in the lofty height of a vaulted entrance, or the low and restful, horizontal surface of a bed.

 The amount of natural light a home has is subject to design trends.
 Today’s homeowner seems to prefer a light filled home.
 Skylights and solar tubes have been a boon to many dark and dreary interiors.

-Color- Color is a powerful design tool.
+Color is a powerful design tool.
 The various theories about color are based on art, science and psychology.
-To accurately describe a color you would refer to the terms hue, the actual name of the color; value, the lightness or darkness of a color; and intensity, how pure versus how muted or grayed the color is.
+To accurately describe a color, you would refer to the term’s hue, the actual name of the color; value, the lightness or darkness of a color; and intensity, how pure versus how muted or grayed the color is.

 There are primary hues, secondary hues and tertiary hues.
 Primary hues are colors that can’t be mixed.
 They are primary red, yellow and blue.
 Secondary hues are mixtures of primary colors: orange, green, and violet.
 Tertiary hues are mixtures of secondary hues.
 Combinations of harmonious colors include monochromatic, which is based on various values and intensities of one hue; analogous, which is based on two or more hues that are next to one another on the color wheel; and complementary, which is based on colors directly opposite one another on the color wheel.